 Registration entails filing TTB Form 5630.5d before engaging in business and on or before July 1 of each year thereafter if there are any changes to the information on the most recently filed form.
 The form requires disclosure of the dealer’s employer identification number (EIN); all business locations, addresses, and telephone numbers (one form may be submitted that lists all locations); business trade name(s); and the name, position, and residence address of the owner of the business and of every person having power to control its management policies or buying or selling practices pertaining to alcohol.
 “Owner of the business” includes every partner, if the dealer is a partnership, and every person owning 10 percent or more of its stock, if the dealer is a corporation.

-Until recently, TTB Form 5630.5d had to be filed in hard copy to a designated physical address.
+Until recently, TTB Form 5630.5d had to be filed in hard copy at a designated physical address.
 It may now be filed either online or in hard copy.
-For hard copy filings, the regulations specify that a postmark on or before July 1 shall constitute timely filing, but do not reference if proof of acceptance by a private carrier on or before July 1 is sufficient.
-Thus, if filing in hard copy, it would be prudent to either utilize the postal service and obtain proof of mailing on or before July 1 or to ensure delivery on or before July 1.
+For hard copy filings, the regulations specify that a postmark on or before July 1 shall constitute timely filing but do not reference if proof of acceptance by a private carrier on or before July 1 is sufficient.
+Thus, it would be prudent to either utilize the postal service and obtain proof of mailing on or before July 1 or ensure delivery on or before July 1.